cisagov/ScubaGear/baselines/teams.md

 ### Policies

 #### MS.TEAMS.8.1v1
-Agencies SHOULD allow all apps published by Microsoft in the Global (org-wide default) meeting policy and all custom policies.
+Agencies SHOULD allow all apps published by Microsoft.
 - _Rationale:_ TODO
 - _Last modified:_ July 2023
+- _Note:_ This policy applies to the Global (Org-wide default) meeting policy and in custom meeting policies if they exist.

 #### MS.TEAMS.8.2v1
 Agencies SHOULD NOT allow installation of all third-party apps or custom apps in the Global (org-wide default) meeting policy and all custom policies.